 Students in this course are expected to exhibit academic integrity at all times.
-Be aware that plagiarism is presenting someone else's work as your own, which includes the unsanctioned and/or undisclosed use of AI.
+Be aware that plagiarism is presenting someone else's work as your own.
 Whether the act is deliberate or unintentional is irrelevant.
 You must take great care to give credit to an author when you use either exact words or paraphrased ideas.
 Generally, if you use 4 or more words in a row you should use quotation marks and a proper citation.
 Evidence of plagiarism or any other form of cheating in this class will result in a zero on that assignment and a report of the incident to the registrar and Dean's office.
 Remember that plagiarism is a very serious offense and can result in dismissal from the University.
 The instructor reserves the right to submit your work to plagiarism detection services for an integrity assessment as needed.
 For online resources regarding plagiarism, please access the Library Resources button on our site.